 Hotels in Santa Cruz de Tenerife

-During our visit in Santa Cruz we stayed in several AirBnB’s, hostels and even tried Couchsurfing.
+During our visit to Santa Cruz de Tenerife we stayed in several AirBnB’s, hostels and even tried Couchsurfing.

 Some of the hotels that I would recommend, based upon their location in town and their reviews are the following: